sfabbro/canfar.github.io/docs/quick_start_en.md

 ---
 # Quick Start: Build a star detection pipeline

-This quick start guide will demonstrate how to:
+This quick start guide will demonstrate how to create a simple detection script on a CANFAR Virtual Machine (VM) and launch it with batch jobs.
+It will go over:

-* create, configure, and interact with OpenStack cloud and CANFAR Virtual Machines (VMs)
+* create, configure, and interact with OpenStack cloud and CANFAR VMs
 * store files with the CANFAR VOSpace storage
 * launch batch processing jobs from the CANFAR batch host, using VMs created in the previous step

 ## Resource Allocation

 Before starting this example, you will need to have a CADC account ([register](http://apps.canfar.net/canfar/auth/request.html)) and you will need to request a CANFAR resource allocation.
 The CANFAR team will take care of your registration to Compute Canada infrastructure.
-Send an email to [CANFAR support](mailto:support@canfar.net) and include your CADC account name, a rough amount of required resources (storage capacity and processin capabilitiesg), and a a few sentences of justification.
+Send an email to [CANFAR support](mailto:support@canfar.net) and include your CADC account name, with a rough amount of required resources (storage capacity and processin capabilitiesg), and a a few sentences of justification.
 Your request will be reviewed and you will be contacted by our support group.

 Once registered, make note of your:
 * ```[CADC username]```: your CADC username
-* ```[VOSpace]```: the short name of the VOSpace you have access to
+* ```[VOSpace]```: the short name of the VOSpace
-* ```[tenant]```: the OpenStack tenant name you have access to
+* ```[tenant]```: the OpenStack tenant name

 ## Create your interactive Virtual Machine

-To access and manage your VMs with OpenStack, we suggest using the  dashboard at Compute Canada.
+To access and manage your VM with OpenStack, we suggest using the  dashboard at Compute Canada.
 [Log into the dashboard](https://west.cloud.computecanada.ca).
 Provide your ```[CADC username]```, adding a ```-canfar``` suffix, e.g, ```janesmith-canfar```, and your usual CADC password.

 Each resource allocation corresponds to an OpenStack **tenant** or **project** (these two names are used interchangeably).
 A user may be a member of multiple tenants, and a tenant usually has multiple users.
 A pull-down menu near the top-left allows you to select between the different tenants that you are a member of.
+You can go over [these instructions](https://docs.computecanada.ca/wiki/Creating_a_Linux_VM) which we summarize in the 4 next sections.

 ### Allow ssh access to your VM

 * Click on **Access & Security** (left column of page), and then the **Security Groups** tab.
 * Click on the **Manage Rules** button next to the default group.
 If you see a rule with **Ingress** direction, **22(SSH)** Port Range and **0.0.0.0/0 (CIDR)** , then that means someone in your tenant already opened the ssh port for you.
 If you don't see it, add a new rule following step.
 * Click on the **+ Add Rule** button near the top-right.
 Select **SSH** at the bottom of the **Rule** pull-down menu, and then click on **Add** at the bottom-right. **This operation is only required once for the initial setup of the tenant**.

 ### Import an ssh public key